Build a to-do list app with Vue.js and Laravel

 Database setup

 In this tutorial, we’ll use SQLite as our database.
-Create a database.sqlite
+Create a database.sqlite file in the database directory, and amend the .env file like this:

 DB_CONNECTION=sqlite